 Seminars: groups of 12-20 students, under the direction of one or more tutors, working together on previously arranged topics.

 Workshops and Practicals: hands-on sessions typically lasting between one and four hours depending on the nature of the session.
-These include movement classes, rehearsals and some work in the TV studio.
+These include movement classes and rehearsals.

 Tutorials: one-to-one consultations with your module tutor - for example, feedback sessions on written assignments in Year 1, and on planning sessions for your Research Projects in Year 3.